Business Expense Policy

 Changes in Air Travel Schedule

 All travel arrangements should be made well in advance, as airfare booked early can often be obtained at a lower rate.
 Before committing to a deeply discounted ticket carrying a substantial penalty for cancellation, individuals should make certain that they can adhere to the planned itinerary.
 Depending on the circumstances, the penalty for cancellation and the loss of the full value of the non-refundable ticket may or may not be reimbursed.
+For federally funded grants, costs associated with canceled travel cannot be charged to the grant.
+Other sponsors may have similar requirements.
+In the event of cancelled travel, the grant manager should consult with the Office of Sponsored Projects.

 Group Travel